Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Duration: 4 hours

-Starting time: Every day at 2:30 pm
+Starting time: Every day at 3:30 pm

 Price: $20.95 per person

-7 Things to Do in Zemun
+7 Best Things to Do

-1. Marvel at Gardos Tower
+Marvel at Gardos Tower

 Gardos Tower

-It was built in 1986, and it’s a real example of Gothic art.
+Gardos Tower is a memorial tower located in the heart of Zemun.
+It was built in 1986 and is a real example of Gothic art.
 This is truly a historical and visual symbol of Zemun, and its history will leave you speechless.

 That’s why you must visit this place in Zemun in my opinion.